Kristina01111000/Drws_site/README.md

   Hours worked spetember 17 to  october 16: 0 hour 30 min

 To Talk with peepso:
-autooptimization and w3 total cache may be causing a login issue? the redirect caused a huge slowdown in the site speed, how to fix this?
+the redirect caused a huge slowdown in the site speed, how to fix this? added autooptimization and w3 total cache to increase teh site speed, have had a login issue since then, sometimes can't login even if the password is changed, needed to wait a while and then it just worked

 plugins im using on site: